alexmclain/PROBE/README.md

 # Introduction

-This repository contains the R software tools to run a PaRtitiOned empirical Bayes Ecm (PROBE) algorithm.
-Unlike previous approaches, our model formulation is focused on maximum (MAP) Unlike previous approaches, our model for- mulation is focused on maximum (MAP) estimation of the regression coefficients with minimal prior assumptions on the parameters.
-Plug-in empirical Bayes estimates of all hyperparameters are used.
-Efficient estimation is completed through the use of a partitioned and extended expectation conditional maximization (ECM) algorithm which is similar to a combination of an Estimation Conditional Maximization (ECM) and a parameter expanded (PX) EM algorithm.
+This repository contains the R software tools to run the PaRtitiOned empirical Bayes Ecm (PROBE) algorithm.
+Minimal prior assumptions on the parameters are used through the use of plug-in empirical Bayes estimates of hyperparameters.
+Efficient maximum (MAP) estimation is completed through a Parameter-Expanded Expectation-Conditional-Maximization (PX-ECM) algorithm.
+The PX-ECM results in a robust computationally efficient coordinate-wise optimization, which adjusts for the impact of other predictor variables.
+The completion of the E-step uses an approach motivated by the popular two-groups approach to multiple testing.
+The PROBE algorithm is applied to sparse high-dimensional linear regression, which can be completed using one-at-a-time or all-at-once type optimization.
 PROBE is a novel alternative to Markov chain Monte Carlo (Liang et al. 2008; Bondell and Reich 2012 ; Chae, Lin, and Dunson 2019), empirical Bayes (George and Foster 2000; Martin, Mess, and Walker 2017; Martin and Tang 2020), and Variational Bayes (Carbonetto and Stephens 2012; Blei, Kucukelbir, and McAuliffe 2017; Ray and Szabó 2021) approaches to fitting sparse linear models.

-Our proposed Bayesian framework focuses on MAP estimation of the regression parameters, which are flexible and minimally influence by prior model assumptions.
-The MAP estimates are obtained via coordinate-wise optimization of each parameter conditional on confounder information, i.e., the composite impact of the remaining predictor variables.
-As the confounder information is unknown in practice, we utilize the EM algorithm (Dempster, Laird, and Rubin 1977).
-The M-step consists of maximizing the parameter-specific expected posterior, given the current estimates of the other parameters in the model, which is similar to the partitioned ECM algorithm (Meng and Rubin 1992, 1993;
+Our proposed method performs Bayesian variable selection with an uninformative spike-and-slab prior on the regression parameters, which has not yet been used in the high-dimensional setting.
+We focus on MAP estimation of regression parameters, latent variable selection indicators, and the residual variance.
+We use a quasi Parameter-Expanded Expectation-Conditional-Maximization (PX-ECM) which is a combination of the ECM Dyk, Meng, and Rubin (1995) and PX-EM (Liu, Rubin, and Wu 1998).
-Dyk, Meng, and Rubin 1995).
-Further, we add an expanded parameter which helps convergence and robustness of the algorithm, and adds further information to the estimation of the posterior variance (versus what is used current in Variational Bayesian methods).
-The E-step consists of estimating the moments of the unknown confounder term via updating hyperparameters posterior distributions with plug-in empirical Bayes estimates, which is motivated by the popular two-groups approach to multiple testing (Efron et al. 2001; Sun and Cai 2007).
+With the standard EM, the M-step would require optimization with respect to the high-dimensional regression parameter, which is not feasible with uninformative priors.
+Here, the ECM is used to break the M-step into a coordinate-wise optimization procedure.
+The PX portion of the algorithm adds a parameter which scales the impact of the remaining predictor variables.
+Unlike other coordinate-wise optimization approaches, this does not assume the impact of other predictor variables is fixed.
+The benefits of this formulation are that the impact of the remaining predictor variables only needs to be known up to a multiplicative constant, we can account for the increase in variability due to the dependence between the predictor and the impact of the remaining predictor variables, and it adds stability to the algorithm.
+The E-step consists of estimating the probability of the latent variable selection indicators via updating hyperparameters with plug-in empirical Bayes estimates, which is motivated by the popular two-groups approach to multiple testing (Efron et al. 2001; Sun and Cai 2007).

+and variants of the PROBE algorithm have been developed.
+The examples below focus on the variant.

 # Example of PROBE